raspberrypilearning/anime-expressions/en/step_2.md

 --- /code ---

-A tag lets the browser know what you would like to do with the content inside it.
-A `<h1>` tag is used to say that this content is the largest header on the page.

 **TIP**: In HTML, you don’t need to add in the indents for the code to work.
 However, it is a good idea to indent the sections of your code to make them easier for you and others to read.

 --- /task ---